ayaqdop/frontend/CONTRIBUTING.md

 Thank you for taking the time to contribute here!
 We appreciate your contributions here.

-**Working on your first Pull Request?** You can learn how from this _free_ series [How to Contribute to an Open Source Project on GitHub][egghead]

 ### How to setup the project

 1. Fork and clone the repo
 2. Run npm install to install dependencies
+3. Create a Firebase project and fill in `.env` with its details
-3. For dev testing, use start to run the server and lint to setup eslint
+4. For dev testing, use start to run the server and lint to setup eslint
-4. Create a PR branch with `git checkout -b pr/your-branch-name`
+5. Create a PR branch with `git checkout -b pr/your-branch-name`

 ### Pull Request Review Process